brian-carroll/elm_c_wasm/README.md

 When resuming execution after a GC pause, we need to restore the state of the call stack to what it was before the pause.
 This is done using something I call "replay mode".
 When resuming execution, any function call that had completed before the pause is skipped and replaced with the return value it had previously.

-This quickly restores the call stack back to its original state, but skips the vast majority of code execution, and does no new allocation.

-This is quite powerful.
-Competely unwinding the call stack and restoring it guarantees that all pointers in the stack and registers are referencing new, valid locations.
+The call stack quickly gets to its original state, and we skip the vast majority of code execution and do no new allocations.
+It's quite powerful to be able to competely unwind the call stack and quickly restore it.
+It guarantees that all pointers in the stack and registers are referencing new, valid locations.

-Most GC's scan the stack and registers for stale pointers to heap values that have moved.
-It's tricky at the best of times, but as far as I can tell, WebAssembly's semantics actually make it impossible!
+Most GC's scan the stack and registers for stale pointers to heap values that have moved, and mutate them in place.
+It's tricky business at the best of times, but as far as I can tell, WebAssembly's semantics actually make it impossible!

-In order to implement "replay mode", the GC inserts special markers into the heap to keep track of which values were allocated by which calls, and which calls are currently active.
-This is an implementation of a "stack map".
+In order to implement "replay mode", the GC inserts special markers into the heap to keep track of which call allocated each value, and which are currently active.
+It's an implementation of a "stack map".

-I've never heard of this approach being used before, but it probably has!

-For more detail, you can check out the output of the `gc_replay_test` [in your browser][unit-tests-gc], or take a look at the [test code](/src/test/gc_test.c) or the [source code](/src/kernel/gc.c)
+For more detail, you can check out the output of the `gc_replay_test` [in your browser][unit-tests-gc], or take a look at the [test code](/src/test/gc_test.c) or the comments in the [source code](/src/kernel/gc.c).

 ## Scheduling collections